Universality of Strength of Yukawa Couplings, Quark Singlets and Strength of CP Violation: Exact numerical results

 \subsection{Numerical examples}

 Next, we present exact numerical results.
-As previously mentioned, the up quark mass matrix is taken to be a $3\times 3$ pure USY matrix, given in Eq. (\ref{usy1}), while the down quark matrix is a $4\times 4$ matrix as in Eq. ( \ref{m4}).
-We present 3 kinds of cases and results to be compared:

-\begin{itemize} \item[(i)] We give a numerical example with the full $3\times 4$ CKM matrix and other physical quantities using the full $4\times 4$ down-type quark mass matrix.
+As previously mentioned, the up quark mass matrix is taken to be a $3\times3$ pure USY matrix, given in Eq. (\ref{usy1}), while the down quark matrix is a $4\times4$ matrix as in Eq. (\ref{m4}).
+We present 3 kinds of cases and results to be compared: \begin{itemize} \item [(i)] We give a numerical example with the full $3\times4$ CKM matrix and other physical quantities using the full $4\times4$ down-type quark mass matrix. \item [(ii)] We calculate the same output using the $3\times3$ effective down-type quark mass matrix, according to Eq. (\ref{heff0}). \end{itemize} \textbf{Input:}